Chart Color Schemes

 Concord has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 44 projects likely impacting the area.
-Notable projects include Sydney Metro West - Trains, Systems, Maintenance and Operations (scheduled for completion in 2036), Sydney Metro West (due by 2024), Concord High School Major Upgrade (commenced in 2019), and Concord Hospital Redevelopment Stage 1 (started in July 2020).
-The following list details projects most relevant to the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 44 projects that may impact this region.
+Notable ones include Sydney Metro West - Trains, Systems, Maintenance and Operations, Sydney Metro West, Concord High School Major Upgrade, and Concord Hospital Redevelopment Stage 1.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.